osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

 =====================

-The :py:data:`sqlalchemy_oso.roles` module provides out-of-the-box Role-Based Access Control features that let you create a roles system in your database with a few lines of code and specify role permissions in a declarative oso policy.
+The :py:data:`sqlalchemy_oso.roles` module provides out-of-the-box Role-Based Access Control features that let you create a roles system  with a few lines of code, and specify role permissions in a declarative oso policy.

+This guide walks you through how to use ``sqlalchemy_oso`` to add basic roles to a multi-tenant app.

+    Note: we're using a Flask app for this example, but the ``sqlalchemy_oso`` library can be used with any Python application.

 1. Set up the application
 =========================